Skip to main content

 In addition to a strong scope and sequence, the UW-L School Psychology program places a strong emphasis on community involvement.
 Click here to see what other requirements the program recommends.

-First and second year students at Fall 2022 Wisconsin School Psychologists Association Convention
+1st and 2nd year students at the Wisconsin School Psychology Association (WSPA) conference

 Program philosophy